 - 26.1 Subject to section 20.1, a Contract Authority may restrict Procurement Processes to Nunavut Business where the value of the contract does not exceed \$100,000 for architectural/engineering or construction or \$25,000 for all other contracts, where the Contract Authority determines there is sufficient competition (i.e. three or more potentially capable and available Proponents) located in Nunavut. - 26.2 A Contract Authority may require that, for Contracts where subcontractors are likely to perform part or all of the required work, Contractors engage subcontractors that are Inuit Firms.

 Approval and Signature:

-day of ction of the Executiv at Iqaluit, Nunavut upon the
+Signed on this day of , 20 at Iqaluit, Nunavut upon the approval and direction of the Executive Council:

 Hon.
 Peter Taptuna

 Premier

 Appendix A: Definitions